• Government of Jharkhand

 Secretary

-Responsible for regulation, supervision and development ofcooperative societies to ensure transparency, accountabilityand sustainable member growth.
+Responsible for regulation, supervision and development of co-operative societies to ensure transparency, accountability and sustainable member growth.

-Mr. Shashi Ranjan
+Mr. Shashi Ranjan (IAS)

 RCS